kumbulanit/t-sql/sql trainning/untitled/module 2/Module2_Exercises.md

 **Question 3.1.3**: Create a query that demonstrates the difference between WHERE and HAVING by:
 - Filtering employees hired after 2020 (use WHERE)
 - Grouping by department
-- Showing only departments with average salary > $65,000 (use HAVING)
+- Showing only departments with average BaseSalary > $65,000 (use HAVING)
 - Explain why each filter belongs in its respective clause

 ---